By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Not suggesting you take up living in singles bars.
 What are the activates you could get involved in that might bring you into contact with other like-minded locals?

 School activates, church or temple, volunteer organizations or any civic event can lead to making new friends.
-New friend are energizing and a great cure for the boredom blues.
+New friends are energizing and a great cure for the boredom blues.

 Has someone ever helped a child do something?

 How did that make you feel?
 Did you feel badly because the kid suckered you into helping them?
 Not really.